nebi-um/testing_workshop/README.md

 <a name="mocks"></a>
 ## Mocks

+Mocking is atechnique in testing code.
+The developer creates simples creates "fake" data, objects.
+Sometimes even patching over existing functions with these representations.

+There is tooling for both packages (unittest / pytest), based around the mock library, that is now part of unittest.

 - [unittest.mock](https://docs.python.org/3/library/unittest.mock.html)
 - [pytest-mock](https://pypi.org/project/pytest-mock/)

 <a name="why-using-mocks"></a>
 ### Why using mocks

+Many times it is very useful to mock code, that is outside the scope of our tests, but it is still used by the code being tested.

+- When running unit tests, isolating the code being tested from the code it depends one, helps trace the source of errors.
+Otherwise, it can be dificult to determine the source of the error.

+- When depending on computationaly or resurce intensive code, like alignment tools or API calls.

+- Mocking can also be used to simplify the test setup, as mocking external libraries or APIs makes tests idependt of access to them, simplyfing the overall setup.
+For this last use case, some end to end code tests should also guarantee that the integration works.
+But only need to run it sporadicly, like at Merge time, to increase developement speed.

+- Functions in which ur code depends, might generate undeterministic results, which make it harder to test.
+You can overcome this by mocking this functions.

 <a name="how-to-implement-them"></a>
 ### How to implement them